 “Gratitude begins where my sense of entitlement ends.”

-Shaka Smart is the head basketball coach at the University of Texas and he says their number one core value is appreciation.
+Shaka Smart is the head basketball coach at Marquette University, and he says their number one core value is appreciation.
 He feels like appreciation is the foundation for anyone that is successful over a long period of time, on or off the court.
 The ability to recognize the good in someone, something or event is a high level character skill.

 Tarheel legend, Coach Dean Smith, insisted his players point to the teammate who passed them the ball after they scored.
 We encourage the same of our players and these “small” gestures mean a lot to the culture of our program.
 With that said, let me “point” to my staff.
 I recognize I would be absolutely nothing without my staff who serve so unselfishly alongside me.